Your Guide to Advanced Segmentation in Tech

 For example, advanced segmentation can be used to develop targeted email campaigns based on purchase history or deliver product recommendations based on a user’s previous site interactions.

-Within the tech sector specifically, research by Foundry revealed that 96% of IT decision-makers are interested in marketing content that reflects the needs of their industry, existing IT infrastructure and organisation size.
-However, only around two-thirds of tech marketers polled in the same survey say they successfully create this type of highly-tailored content.
+Within the tech sector specifically, research by Foundry revealed that 96% of IT decision-makers are interested in content that reflects the needs of their industry, IT infrastructure, and company size.
+Yet, only around two-thirds of tech marketers feel they successfully create this type of tailored content.

-Four characteristics of tech brands embracing advanced audience segmentation
+Four characteristics of tech brands embracing advanced segmentation

 The tech marketer’s advanced market segmentation toolkit